Fall Daynard Lecture: Linda Rivas, Executive Director and Managing Attorney, Las Americas Immigrant Advocacy Center

 Executive Director and Managing Attorney, Las Americas Immigrant Advocacy Center

-Linda Rivas is executive director and managing attorney of Las Americas Immigrant Advocacy Center, a 32-year-old organization dedicated to the legal needs of low-income migrants.
-Las Americas’ mission is dedicated to asylum seekers, family reunification and advocating for the dignity and rights of all migrants.
+Linda Y. Rivas is executive director and managing attorney of Las Americas Immigrant Advocacy Center, a 34-year-old organization dedicated to the legal needs of low-income migrants, including assisting asylum seekers and those in need of family reunification as well as advocating for the dignity and rights of all migrants.
 During the Trump administration, Rivas represented and led efforts to reunite families who were separated as a result of the “Zero-Tolerance” immigration policy and the “Remain in Mexico” policy.
+Recently, Rivas has advocated to end Title 42 expulsions at the border.

 Rivas was born in Mexico and raised in El Paso, Texas, from the age of 4.
 She attended The University of Texas at El Paso and completed her studies with a bachelor of arts in psychology with a minor in legal reasoning.
 She earned her JD at Loyola College of Law in New Orleans.
 During law school, Rivas clerked with the US Department of Justice, Executive Office of Immigration Review.
 At the beginning of her career, Rivas advocated for children in the child welfare system as an attorney ad-litem.
 She went on to become the West Texas VAWA (Violence Against Women’s Act) manager for the Texas Civil Rights Project in El Paso.